Vladimir Masorin

-Vladimir Vasilyevich Masorin (Владимир Васильевич Масорин; born 24 August 1947) is a retired Russian admiral of the fleet who was the Commander-in-Chief of the Russian Navy from 2005 to 2007.
-He was previously the Chief of the Main Staff and First Deputy Commander-in-Chief in 2005, and commanded the Black Sea Fleet from 2002 to 2005 and the Caspian Sea Flotilla from 1996 to 2002.
+Admiral of the Fleet Vladimir Vasilyevich Masorin (Note: Владимир Васильевич Масорин) (born 24 August 1947) is a retired Russian naval officer who was Commander-in-Chief of the Russian Navy from 2005 to 2007.
+He was previously the Chief of the Main Staff and First Deputy Commander-in-Chief in 2005, and commanded the Black Sea Fleet from 2002 to 2005 and the Caspian Flotilla from 1996 to 2002.
 He was commissioned from the Nakhimov Black Sea Higher Naval School in Crimea in 1970, and commanded two destroyers, a destroyer brigade, and a squadron before reaching higher command.
 Masorin also graduated from the Grechko Naval Academy and the Russian General Staff Academy.
 As the head of the Russian navy he oversaw increased cooperation with NATO countries, for which he was made a Commander of the Legion of Merit by the United States.

 Early naval service

 Masorin was born on 25 August 1947 in Bely, Kalinin Oblast (modern-day Bely, Tver Oblast), in the Russian SFSR of the Soviet Union.
 He graduated from the Nakhimov Black Sea Higher Naval School in Sevastopol, Crimean Oblast, in 1970.
 His later military education included the Higher Special Officer Classes of the Navy in 1977, the Grechko Naval Academy in 1986, and the General Staff Academy in 1993.